 Aviva income protection insurance policies

-Aviva’s flagship income protection insurance policy is Income Protection+, which lets you cover up to 65% of the first £60,000 you earn, plus 45% of anything above this, up to a maximum of £240,000 per year.
-It’s a solid product that includes a benefit guarantee, meaning that if your salary drops after taking out the policy, your payout won’t automatically reduce.
+Aviva’s flagship income protection insurance policy Income Protection+, lets you cover up to 65% of the first £60,000 you earn, plus 45% of anything above this, up to a maximum of £240,000 per year.
+It includes a benefit guarantee, meaning that if your salary drops after taking out the policy, your payout won’t automatically reduce.

-You can choose between a limited benefit period of two years or long-term income protection that pays out while your policy runs.
-There’s the option to increase your cover each year, and you can select either guaranteed or reviewable premiums.
+You can choose a limited benefit period of two years or long-term income protection that pays out while your policy runs.
+You can select guaranteed or reviewable premiums and increase your cover each year.
 Income Protection+ comes with a wide range of extra benefits as standard that add further value, including waiver of premium, a back-to-work benefit, hospital benefit and trauma benefit.

 Aviva also offers a more affordable income protection cover called Living Costs Protection.
 It pays out much smaller amounts of between £500 and £1,500 a month for up to 1 year.
 It’s designed to help cover your essential bills such as rent or mortgage payments, utilities and groceries, while you recover.